onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 ---
-title: "GraphQL denial of service with DVGA"
+title: "GraphQL Denial of Service with DVGA"
 date: 2023-09-16
 categories:
   - pentesting